Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 ### Data preprocessing:

+There are 7 datasets that the following was done on:
+Reduced the duplicates in the datasets
+Reduced the null values in the datasets
+Created a TRUE/FALSE column for machine learning use based on Asthma Prevalence Created consistencies in datasets (ZIPCODE and County) to ensure merging goes as planned Created mostly numerical values in the columns for smooth transition into machine learning Made sure everything was merged properly into sql and then successfully exported into a csv

 ### Description of feature and feature selection:

 The Features of our models are as follows: 'County' 'Pollutant: 1,3-butadiene', 'Pollutant: Acetaldehyde',